 As competition for acceptance to top colleges continues to rise, so too does the number of applications sent out by the average college applicant.
-While the norm used to be around five, today anywhere from six to a dozen applications is fairly commonplace, and the numbers continue to climb.
+While the norm used to be around five, today anywhere from 6-12 applications is fairly commonplace, and the numbers continue to climb.

-A 2015 report from the National Association for College Admission Counseling noted that the percentage of students applying to seven or more schools in 2015 reached 36%, up from just 9% in 1990 and 17% in 2005.
-These numbers represent just a glimpse into the lives of students who are competing for spots at the most selective colleges nationwide.
+A 2019 report from the National Association for College Admission Counseling noted that the percentage of first-time applicants applying to seven or more schools in 2017 reached 36%, up from just 9% in 1990 and 17% in 2005.
+The report also emphasizes that between the fall 2017 and fall 2018 admission cycles, the number of total first-time freshman applicants grew by 6%.
 A 2014 article in the New York Times mentioned multiple students who had applied to upwards of 30 colleges, including some who topped 50 college applications.

-How heavily should I weigh the application essay requirements of a school when I’m creating my college list?
+How heavily should I weigh supplemental essay requirements of a school when I’m creating my college list?

 It can be hard to ignore the essay requirements of some schools when you’re considering whether or not they’d be a good fit for your college list.
-For example, the University of Chicago is known for its quirky essay prompts, which this year include references to Captain Planet and Sharknado.
-Other schools, like MIT and Caltech, require five separate written supplements ranging in length from short answers to essays.
+For example, the University of Chicago is known for its quirky essay prompts, which have required applicants to pick their brains on topics ranging from Olive Garden’s unlimited breadsticks to potential academic design of an interstellar UChicago campus.
+Other schools, like MIT and Caltech, require separate written supplements ranging in length from short answers to essays.